txt/se16/project/_etc/README.md

 **(IMPORTANT NOTE: You get _more_ marks by finding bad smells in other projects.
 That said,  you won't get  _less_ marks if someone finds bad smells in your project.)**

+##	What to Hand in

+1. Each group will write their files and commit their pdf files to a public Github repository.
+2. For each such repo, add collaborators _timm_ and _shaowns_.
+3. The url of those Githubs will then be written to